icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 * [Vellum](https://github.com/sirherrbatka/vellum) - Data Frames for Common Lisp.
 BSD_2Clause.
 * [rtg-math](https://github.com/cbaggers/rtg-math/) - a selection of the math routines most commonly needed for making realtime graphics in lisp (2, 3 and 4 component vectors, 3x3 and 4x4 matrices, quaternions, spherical and polar coordinates).
 BSD_2Clause.
 * [origin](https://github.com/mfiano/origin) - A native Lisp graphics math library with an emphasis on performance and correctness.
 Includes: vectors, matrices (up to 4x4), quaternions, single/double-float support, destructive/non-destructive operations, shaping & intersections.
 [MIT][200].

+NEW!
+If you have precise needs, blurry needs or simply questions, the repository [Common Lisp numsci call for needs](https://github.com/digikar99/common-lisp-numsci-call-for-needs) is a new place to discuss them.

 Matrix libraries
 ----------------